Universal Limitations on Quantum Key Distribution over a Network: Summary of the main results

 Conditions and bounds on the distillable key of bipartite states were provided in Refs.~\cite{HHHO05, HHHO09} and \cite{christandl2004squashed}.
 The former is in terms of the relative entropy of entanglement~\cite{VPRK97,VP98}, the latter in terms of the squashed entanglement~\cite{CW04} (cf.~\cite{Tuc99,Tuc02}).
 These results were generalized to the conference key in Refs.~\cite{AH09} and \cite{YHH+09}, respectively.

-For a LOCC-assisted secret key agreement protocol over a point-to-point channel, Ref.~\cite{TGW14} provides a weak converse bound in terms of the squashed entanglement, which is generalized to broadcast channels in Ref.~\cite{seshadreesan2016bounds}.
+For an LOCC-assisted secret key agreement protocol over a point-to-point channel, Ref.~\cite{TGW14} provides a weak converse bound in terms of the squashed entanglement, which is generalized to the distribution of bi- and multipartite private states via broadcast channels in Ref.~\cite{seshadreesan2016bounds}.
 In the case of tele-covariant channels (see Section~\ref{sec:tele-cov}), Ref.~\cite{PLOB15} provides a weak and Ref.~\cite{WTB16} a strong converse bound in terms of the relative entropy of entanglement.
+This bound has been generalised to the distribution of multiple pairs of bipartite private states states via broadcast channels \cite{LP17,TSW17}, as well as multiple-access and interference channels \cite{LP17}.

 For arbitrary point-to-point channels, a strong converse bound in terms of the max-relative entropy of entanglement~\cite{Dat09} is provided in Ref.~\cite{CM17}.
 Recently, another strong converse bound in terms of the regularized relative entropy was provided in Ref.~\cite{FF19}.
 For bidirectional channels, strong converse bounds in terms of the max-relative entropy of entanglement, that reduce to the relative entropy of entanglement for tele-covariant channels, have been provided in Refs.~\cite{DBW17,BDW18,D18thesis}.

 In the case where the bipartite key is distributed between two parties using a quantum key repeater, bounds have been provided in Ref.~\cite{CM17} when quantum communication takes place over a point-to-point channel.
-Bounds on rates at which bi- and multipartite key for networks of point-to-point or broadcast channels have been obtained in Refs.~\cite{pirandola2019capacities,AML16,azuma2017aggregating,RKB+17,bauml2018linear} and \cite{bauml2017fundamental}, respectively.
+Bounds on rates, at which bipartite and multipartite keys for networks of point-to-point or broadcast channels can be obtained, have been provided in Refs. \cite{pirandola2019capacities,AML16,azuma2017aggregating,RKB+17,bauml2018linear} and \cite{bauml2017fundamental}, respectively.
 Also, bounds on the rates obtainable in key repeaters that are in terms of entanglement measures of the input states have been obtained in Refs.~\cite{bauml2015limitations,christandl2017private}.